Audition information for the 2020-2021 Season

 Music theory is the study of how music works.
 It involves topics in harmony, melody, rhythm, and form.
 Aural skills, music theory’s natural complement, trains students’ ears through sight singing, pitch and interval identification, and dictation.
 NYS’ combined Music theory and Aural Skills classes aim to help students learn their solo and orchestra music with a greater depth, appreciation and speed as our students’ ears and brains are exercised, and their musicianship is enhanced.
 NYS’ classes will be capped at 10 students per class, ensuring meaningful personal attention with our staff, and the level and the speed of the course will be tailored specifically to the students who enroll.
 We will also be using cutting-edge online teaching portals and activities geared to the student’s ages to make the courses both extremely interactive and engaging.

 *New - ADULT MUSIC APPRECIATION CLASSES

 Have you wanted to be able to engage your children more about the music they’re playing, have a deeper appreciation when you go to concerts, or even just want to have an excuse to have a glass of wine while listening to some great music?
 Enjoy conversations with Jonathan Yates and Russell Ger on music history, the orchestra, and what it means to be a conductor.
 Jonathan and Russell both have lengthy musical resumes and copious speaking experience on music, but this is not only a chance to learn more about music and about them, but also to get to know other members of the NYS parent community and have some needed downtime during a weekday evening.
 Join for the music, stay for the virtual cocktails!
-Enrollment opens in August.
+Enrollment is open.
+Register here.